showlab/FQGAN/README.md

 # FQGAN

-Code and model of FQGAN will be released in this repo.
+This is the project page of FQGAN